haziqj/iprior/README.md

 ## Resources

 View the package vignette by typing `browseVignettes("iprior")` in R or visiting this [link](http://phd.haziqj.ml/iprior_paper.pdf).
-This package is part of the PhD project entitled "Regression Modelling using Fisher Information Covariance Kernels (I-priors)" by Haziq Jamil [[link](http://phd.haziqj.ml)].
+This package is part of the PhD project entitled "Regression Modelling using priors depending on Fisher information covariance kernels (I-priors)" by Haziq Jamil [[link](http://phd.haziqj.ml)].